-Don’t forget the Public Transport Consortium Summer Conference, which is being hosted by Devon County Council in Sidmouth on 5th & 6th July.
+Don’t forget the Public Transport Consortium Summer Conference, find which is being hosted by Devon County Council in Sidmouth on 5th & 6th July.

 The conference will focus on current issues affecting public transport provision in the context of the comprehensive spending review and ensuing budget pressures.
 The programme will include: